C’est Bon Cooking offers practical and fun culinary classes

 I was fortunate to be invited to attend the inaugural event of C’est Bon Cooking’s Guest Chef series, featuring Chef Marc Berger from France who delivered a special cooking demonstration to a group of almost two dozen eager foodies.
 Given his credientials – Chef Berger has worked all over the world and served as an instructor at Ottawa’s Le Cordon Bleu Culinary Art Institute – I was very eager to watch, learn and taste.

 Taking place at the funky, flexible Grounded Kitchen space, we watched Chef Berger demonstrate an easy to recreate meal which included Salmon Tartare, Mushroom Cappuccino, Boeuf Bourguignon and Crème Catalane.

-Chef Berger was humourous and engaging, offering clear instructions and providing detailed answers to each question from the group.
+Chef Berger was humorous and engaging, offering clear instructions and providing detailed answers to each question from the group.
 I was struck also by his efficiency and economy of motion – each step he demonstrated seemed so effortless and effective.

 Watching him combine the ingredients for the Salmon Tartare, rather than simply stirring it all together, he scooped up spoonfuls of the gorgeous, glistening salmon, studded with herbs and shallots, then gently shook them off the spoon and back into the bowl so as not to compress the tender fish.

 As he used a whisk to deftly mash the potatoes to accompany the main course, he playfully added enough butter to make Julia Child blush – but they were the tastiest mashed potatoes I have every eaten!

 Every single dish was simple yet perfectly seasoned and full of flavour.
 I cannot wait to try Chef Berger’s Boeuf Bourguignon recipe myself as it greatly surpasses my best efforts thus far.